HATlab-UVIC/Thin-WallScoliosisBraceEditor/README.md

 # Thin-WallScoliosisBraceEditor

+NOTE : This is not the current developing version of this project.
+The current one can be found [here](https://github.com/HATlab-UVIC/MagicLeap-ThinWallScoliosisBraceEditor).

 This project is the ongoing development of an augmented reality application for the fitting of scoliosis brace in an effort to streamline the farbication process.

 ## Required Materials